PhantomNimbi/Native-Apps-Compiler/README.md

 ## Instructions

+ * Download and install NodeJS and Python from the links above.
+ * Run the commands to install and setup Castlabs EVS:

+    ```sh
+    python -m pip install --upgrade castlabs-evs
+    python3 -m castlabs_evs.account signup
+    ```
  * Clone the repo to a location of your choosing with `git clone https://github.com/PhantomNimbi/Native-Apps-Compiler`.
  * CD into the base folder and run `npm i` to install the base dependencies.
  * Refer to the list of available apps for the command to build your desired app(s).